marceloboeira/crowd/README.md

 {"status": "OK"}
 ```

+### crowd: An alternative

-The whole point is to have a **high available** endpoint to avoid package loss, disregarding the processing.
+The whole point of crowd is to have a **high available** endpoint to avoid package loss, disregarding the processing.
 If you need to return something to the user on the time of the request, it's probably not for you.

 Which is a quite common pattern for data-ingestion in general: statistics, events, tracking, order-placement, queue items, ...

-### Use cases
-> Some usecases
+That way you can easily control an acceptable throughput to the rest of your system.

-You can use crowd to handle back-pressure on existing endpoints and scale your current REST APIs.
+You can use crowd to handle back-pressure on existing endpoints and scale your current REST APIs:

 <p align="center">
   <img src="https://github.com/marceloboeira/crowd/blob/master/docs/usecase-1.png?raw=true" width="500">
 </p>

-Or even as an entrypoint to your stream/queues with multiple consumers of the data:
+Or even as an entrypoint to your stream/queues with multiple consumers:

 <p align="center">
   <img src="https://github.com/marceloboeira/crowd/blob/master/docs/usecase-2.png?raw=true" width="500">